 2. Maintain Some Holiday Traditions

 If you have children, holidays are a time of memory making and honoring traditions.
 Evaluate which traditions feel most meaningful and important to maintain for your kids.
 Be realistic about how these traditions might need to be adjusted given the relationship with your spouse.
 Some traditions might be easier to maintain, such as reading, “Twas the Night Before Christmas” or going ice skating during winter break.
 On the other hand, more demanding and time-consuming ones, such as an all-day gathering with both families, might feel too long and intense with the current level of stress.
 Keeping some traditions intact and engaging in them as a family allows your children to see that even if your family structure is going to change, you and your spouse can still be around each other at special times for the children.

 3. Modify or Let Go of Some Holiday Traditions

-4. Communicate Expectations with Family and Friends
+4. Share Your Hopes and Expectations with Family and Friends

 It is important to let your loved ones know what you need during this time.
-Too often, people take sides and create a Greek chorus effect of telling someone how they should approach divorce.
-Let you family know, “Our goal during and after the divorce is to maintain respectful interactions with each other and help our kids not feel stuck in the middle.
+Too often, people take sides and create a Greek chorus effect of telling someone how they should approach their divorce.
+Tell your family that, “Our goal during and after the divorce is to maintain respectful interactions with each other and help our kids not feel stuck in the middle.
 It would help if you wouldn’t say bad things about (spouse name) to me or the kids.
 I appreciate your support during this time.”
 Loved ones want you support you, but they benefit from knowing specifically what is and what is not supportive.
 If they are unable to assist you in your goal of a healthy divorce, you may need some space from them during the process.